Arushi64/GVSU-CIS641_AJ/docs/proposal-template.md

 - keep score and track losses and wins or lives
 - add music
 - determine win or game over criteria ( max game duration of 2 mins or max high score of TBD)
+- For our game, we plan on making something similar to 2D Super Mario.
+We spoke about adding various levels to the game that would increase in difficulty and adding different enemy sprits throughout the progression.
+The game may also change in scenery throughout the various levels depending on what we are able to do with our code.
+We haven't decided on an official technology that we plan on using yet.
+We spoke about using Scratch if we are able to do so, otherwise we are leaning towards PyGame.
+We are also planning to add background music to the game and adding the ability to keep track of losses and wins.
+The game is also expected to have some form of time limit to finish each level.
 -

 # Anticipated Technologies